 - Young Living orange essential oil

-- Young Living cinnamon bark essential oil
+- cinnamon bark essential oil

 - Young Living bergamot essential oil

-Directions for how to Make Essential Oil Room Spray:
+How To Make Essential Oil Room Spray:

 Grab your supplies and head to the kitchen counter.
 To make room spray, start with your spray bottle and the witch hazel.
 Pour 2 ounces of witch hazel into your spray bottle.
 The witch hazel in this spray helps disperse the essential oils throughout the water and also helps the scent of the oils last longer in the air.